 MEREDITH BEAN McMATH

-McMath's plays range from modern dramas to historical plays and adaptations.
-Sticks & Stones took first prize in Washington D.C.'s Source Theatre 2003 Ten-Minute Play Competition and Case 22 appeared at the 2010 Capital Fringe Festival where it was designated a "Must See" by DC Theatre Scene.
-She's also written living history programs and plays for museums, history organzations, libraries, schools and theatre groups.
-Highlights from commissioned works include Romance from Broadway to Lincoln Center - a light musical written and produced in 2010 for Loudoun Lyric Opera at Franklin Park Arts Center, Purcellville, Virginia; An Afternoon with the Caldwells: The Abolitionist Fundraiser - a living history performance written and produced for the National Museum of American History; and The Drinking Gourd: Songs and Stories of the Underground Railroad - a musical written for Loudoun Public Schools to be performed by Elementary School Students in honor of Black History Month.
+McMath's works include original stage plays and adaptations, books for musicals, and, most recently, the concept and libretto for NORTON: A Civil War Opera.
+Other works include Case 22, designated a "Must See" by DC Theatre Scene when it premiered at the 2010 Capital Fringe Fesivial, and Sticks & Stones, which took first prize in Source Theatre's 2003 Ten-Minute Play Competition.
+Commissioned works include NORTON, as well as Romance from Broadway to Lincoln Center. and living history plays such as An Afternoon with the Caldwells: The Abolitionist Fundraiser, written and produced for the National Museum of American History in the Hall of Musical Instruments; the musical The Drinking Gourd: Songs and Stories of the Underground Railroad, written for Loudoun Public Schools to be performed by Elementary School Students in honor of Black History Month, and several other living history programs and plays for museums, history organzations, libraries, schools and theatre groups.
 McMath's original Civil War play ALL FOR THE UNION in Confederate Virginia! raised $10,000 toward the restoration of historic Grace Church in Lincoln, Virgina in 2003 and $15,000 toward the 2000 Waterford Capital Campaign.
 She is a member of the Dramatists Guild of America, the professional association of playwrights, composers, lyricists and librettists.

 RUN, RABBIT, RUN PRODUCTIONS, inc.